rmw/enum_ref_table/README.markdown

-## Enum Table
+## Enum Ref Table

-Table-based enumerations for ActiveRecord.
+Table-based enumerations (references) for ActiveRecord.

 ## What?